Montelibero/MTLA-Documents/Internal/Agreement/Agreement.en.md

    Montelibero Movement, fully acknowledging and adhering to this Agreement, possessing MTLAP or MTLAC participation tokens (for individuals and groups, respectively), and having the rights and obligations associated with this status.
+   Only its verified individual members have the right to a decisive vote in the Association.

 4. Admission to the Association is carried out by the Council upon reviewing an application containing necessary contact